ianhawe/Sparta-Project-1/README.md

 2. Collision detection - This was what my main problem was, this was both for player, and balls which bounce around.
 This also included the finish line.

 ### Learning points
-1. A better nderstanding of JavaScript
+1. A better nderstanding of JavaScript.
-2. Understanding of collision between objects
+2. Understanding of collision between objects.
-3. A Better understanding of event listeners in JavaScript
+3. A Better understanding of event listeners in JavaScript.